robertseaton/robertseaton.github.com/_posts/2014-06-01-prolonged-eye-contact.markdown

 > Men's reactions were exactly opposite.
 Men were most favorable toward women when they were told the woman's gaze or their own gaze had been low.

 I wonder if this is just male insecurity?
 If I was told some chick had been staring at me, I might wonder, "Is there something wrong with my hair?
-Has one of my legs grown two legs of its own and walked off of its own volition?"
+Has one of my legs grown two legs and walked off of its own volition?"

 ## Does eye contact cause love?